 When you need resource consent

-If you want to build or use your land in a way that doesn’t comply with the District Plan, you’ll need to get permission from Council.
-A resource consent is the permission Council gives you to use a resource or carry out an activity.
-For example, you may be building a new house and can’t meet the required height rule.
-Or you might want to build close to a boundary you share with a neighbour.
+If you want to build on or use your land in a way that doesn’t comply with the District Plan, you’ll need to get permission from Council.
+This is called a resource consent.

 If you meet all the rules, you won’t need a resource consent.
-If you think a proposed site use like a home business or other business activity meets the rules, you may want to apply for a certificate of compliance.
-This is a legal document that Council issues to certify that you comply with all the relevant rules of the District Plan.
+However, you can apply for a certificate of compliance, where Council certifies that you comply with all the relevant rules of the District Plan.

 If you’re applying for resource consent to subdivide a property, build a dwelling or non-residential building, relocate a house or connect services to an existing site, you may need to pay a development contribution.